amergin/epimetal/README.md

-# Epidemia
+# EpiMetal

 ## Introduction

-Epidemia is a modern single-page web application for real-time visualization and analysis of data.
+EpiMetal is an interactive single-page web application for real-time visualization and analysis of data.